microsoft/MSLab/Scenarios/S2D Tools/Get-SDDCDiagnosticInfo/readme.md

 ### From GitHub (Most up-to-date version)

-as you can see, there are multiple ways to install Command.
+As you can see, there are multiple ways to install SDDCDiagnosticInfo.
 Let's use modified docs script.
 If your lab is not connected to internet (Internet=$true), then download ZIP on your host and ctrl+c/ctrl+v it into your management machine.

 ````PowerShell
 #Download ZIP from GitHub to d:\SDDCDiag.zip